Within minutes, the space transforms.

 It is precise in the human sense.

-And because it exists within walking distance—often within the same alley—it removes the need for planning entirely.
+And because it exists within walking distance—often inside the same "ngõ nhỏ" (narrow residential alley too tight for traffic but dense with everyday life)—it removes the need for planning entirely.

 Consumption becomes reactive, not scheduled.